SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 # tl;dr
 * Don't try and count the number of sequences in a FASTQ file by counting `@` characters.
 * Prepend `LC_ALL=C` to commands like `grep` and `awk` if you don't need to support non-ASCII character spaces.
+* Python loads file in blocks to speed up file handling so unless you control the iterator yourself (manually calling `readline()`, `tell()` will respond with the location of the end of the current block, which is a bit useless if you are trying to build an index of where things are...
 * Processing **massive** files takes time (more than a minute) and there's nothing wrong with that.
 * Practice reading
 * Try to actually read quality reports, then read them again.
 Then grab a coffee and read them for a third time before you do anything.